The value of bad news – only good news is toxic

 In the dying days of WW2, the situation in the Führerbunker escalated.
 Hitler was insane and just like Napoleon in the dying days of his reign, he was pushing imaginary armies across the map.
 Armies that did not exist.

 The bad news came gushing in.
 But the one who told Hitler whatever bad had happened on the battlefield had a meeting with the executioner as well.
-Delibering bad news to the Führer meant certain death.
+Delivering bad news to the Führer meant certain death.

 No wonder no one wanted the job.
 So the Führer was enveloped in an illusionary world of false information and he continued to push around his imaginary armies until the bitter end.
 Which came swiftly in the shape of the Red Army.